toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 ### The final strat

 Towards the end of the game it was clear that were 2 main approaches to take- take the riskier approach to have more gold and aim to get 64 units quickly, or slowly grow your holdings up to 64.
 Since there were a lot of players going with the first approach, I tried to go in the middle of maintaining some target asset and if I have enough, buy up to 64.
-I wanted to consistently be ranked higher and hopefully win games occasionally, instead of win sometimes and have no points otherwise.
+I wanted to consistently be ranked higher and win some games occasionally, instead of win sometimes and have no points otherwise.
 In the end, I had an agent that did the following:

 - Submit bundles that sell 85% of everything for some target asset, and 15% for gold
 - Sandwich other users if I become the block builder